 I’ve blogged about my fun birthdays in New York City before.
 Some have been low key and relaxed while others have been more on the rowdy side.
 This weekend, I celebrated another year gone by, and a fun-filled start to my birthday week.
 The past few days went like this…

-Friday, I shared a quiet night with Mike in our apartment, and ate dinner while watching one of my favorite documentaries, Every Little Step.
+Friday, I watched one of my favorite documentaries, Every Little Step.
 The film tells the story about making the 2006 revival of A Chorus Line, how the musical came to be through mastermind, Michael Bennett, and a behind-the-scenes look at the life of Broadway performers, including the audition process.
 I love everything about this film!
 I saw it in the Lincoln Plaza Theater when it opened in 2008, and I could watch it again and again.
 If you love the theatre, you must see this movie.
 I won’t tell you anymore about it, but here’s the trailer.

 Saturday morning was relaxed too.
-We had breakfast at our local diner, and then I went to get a killer blowout from Santa at Salon West and prepped for my birthday date.
-Early evening, Mike and I dodged the rain and returned to Nougatine at Jean-Georges, one of my go-to special occasion bars in the city.
-(We went there last year for dinner.)
-We had a couple of cocktails and chowed on truffle popcorn, wasabi nuts, and soft pretzel sticks… yum!
+I had breakfast at my local diner, and then got a killer blowout from Santa at Salon West and prepped for my birthday date.
+Early evening, I went to Nougatine at Jean-Georges, one of my go-to special occasion bars in the city.
+I had a couple of cocktails and chowed on truffle popcorn, wasabi nuts, and soft pretzel sticks… yum!

-Mike and I shared the Burrata, peperonata, harissa; Piqillo filled with raw tuna, saffron sauce; Beef crudo, pickled fresno chiles (3 for $17); Roasted octopus, sour orange, bacon, oregano ($18); and the Kale and wild mushroom paella, crispy artichokes, egg ($28).
+I tasted a bit of everything, including the Burrata, peperonata, harissa; Piqillo filled with raw tuna, saffron sauce; Beef crudo, pickled fresno chiles (3 for $17); Roasted octopus, sour orange, bacon, oregano ($18); and the Kale and wild mushroom paella, crispy artichokes, egg ($28).
 All I can say about every bite, is WOW!
 Amazing food.
 It you’re looking for a trendy downtown spot with a lively scene, Gato is it.
 You can go for drinks and nibbles at the bar, or sit in the dining area and have a decadent dinner.

-After dinner, Mike and I were on the move again.
-This time, we headed to Midtown to meet my mom and cousin, Danielle, at Joe Allen.
-They ate a post-theatre meal, while we had drinks and the delish banana cream pie.
+After dinner, I headed to Midtown to meet my mom and cousin, Danielle, at Joe Allen.
+They ate a post-theatre meal, while I had dessert.
 But it was late, and although my birthday had officially begun, it was time to hit the hay until morning.
-The late-night rain had stopped, so we grabbed a quick ride up Broadway and returned home in a flash.
+I grabbed a quick ride up Broadway and returned home in a flash.

 It was time to get dressed and head downtown to the High Line to meet my mom, aunt and cousin.
 We strolled on a picture-perfect afternoon, and the rain managed to hold off until later in the day.

 After our outing at the High Line, we wandered through the prettiest part of Chelsea.
-By this time, Mike and I were starving, so he and I meandered down to the West Village and had brunch at Mémé on Hudson, and it was delicious.
+By this time, I was starving, so I meandered down to the West Village and had brunch at Mémé on Hudson, and it was delicious.
 The menu is mostly Mediterranean with Moroccan influence, and a few staples like a burger and French toast thrown in.
 I had the lobster and eggs – Maine lobster potato hash, two eggs over easy, bacon, spicy hollandaise, brioche, ($18).
-And Mike had 2 eggs over easy with chicken sausage, potatoes, and salsa verde ($15).
 I definitely want to return to Mémé to try the dinner menu.

-It rained while we enjoyed our brunch, but wound down to a light drizzle by the time we left.
-We ventured north on Eighth Avenue until Mike grabbed a Citi Bike to the Upper West, and I went on to meet mom and Danielle for some birthday vino.
+After, I went to meet mom and Danielle for some birthday vino.
 I snapped a few shots along my way.
 I traveled to the city by bus many times over the years and came into New York through the Port Authority.
 I couldn’t help but stop there for a quick selfie.

 After a glass of wine, we crossed the street to Deacon Brodie’s for another round.